Interior Insulation Without Mold – How Aerogel and Carbon Surface Heating Work Together in Old Buildings

 Interior Insulation Without Mold and Carbon Surface Heating – The Important Technical Point

 One aspect is particularly important in planning: A carbon surface heating system fundamentally emits heat to both sides.
-Precisely for this reason, it must be thermally separated within the wall, ceiling, or floor structure.
-If this thermal separation is not considered, part of the heating energy flows in the wrong direction – i.e., into the substrate, into adjacent components or into the existing wall – instead of into the room.
+This is precisely why it must be thermally separated within the wall, ceiling, or floor structure.
+If this thermal separation is not considered, part of the heating energy flows in the wrong direction – i.e., into the substrate, into adjacent building components or into the existing wall – instead of into the room.

-In practice, this means: Behind the carbon surface heating, a structurally sound layer sequence must be provided so that the heat is preferentially emitted towards the room.
-Especially for wall heating in the context of interior insulation, this thermal decoupling is a central planning issue.
+In practical terms, this means: Behind the carbon surface heating system, a structurally sound layer sequence must be provided so that the heat is preferentially emitted towards the room.
+Especially with wall heating in the context of internal insulation, this thermal decoupling is a central planning issue.

 Interior Insulation Without Mold: Where Particularly Careful Planning is Required